 - 1 Porsche Cayenne Diesel Oil Pan Drain Plug Sealing Washer

-Engine Oil Quantity Note: The 3.0L TDI diesel engine was shared between several Audi, VW and Porsche models.
-The engine oil capacity for these vehicle makes is between 6.4 liters and 8.3 liters depending on the exact model.
-Our 3.0L TDI oil change kit was originally shelved as one kit to cover all Audi, VW, and Porsche oil change applications.
-Currently the 9 liters provided in the kit allows for some extra oil.
-Most customers find this convenient for topping the engine oil between the factory intended 10k oil change interval and confirming that mixed oil brands and types are not used when topping off the engine oil.
+Engine Oil Quantity Note: The 3.0L TDI diesel engine was shared between several Audi, VW, and Porsche models.
+The engine oil capacity for these vehicles is between 6.4 liters and 8.3 liters depending on the exact model.
+Our 3.0L TDI oil change kits were originally shelved as one kit to cover all Audi, VW, and Porsche oil change applications.
+Currently, the 9 liters provided in the kit allow for some extra oil.
+Most customers find this convenient for topping the engine oil between the factory's intended 10,000 miles or once a year oil change interval and confirming that mixed oil brands and types are not used when topping off the engine oil.

 - 10mm shallow socket for under engine protective plash pan